Skip to content

 • Credit reports: $0–$30 if your attorney doesn't pull them.

 Exemptions protect property from the bankruptcy estate.
-Every state has its own exemption scheme, and 17 states let you choose federal exemptions instead.
-The big-ticket exemptions:
+Every state has its own scheme, and 17 states let you choose federal exemptions instead.
+Big-ticket exemptions in 2026:

-The exemption you qualify for is generally determined by the state you’ve lived in for the 730 days (two years) before filing — not where you live today if you moved recently.
-If you moved within two years, there’s a complex rule that may force you to use federal exemptions or exemptions from your prior state.
+The exemption set you qualify for is generally determined by the state you've lived in for the 730 days (two years) before filing.
+Moving within that window triggers a complex rule that may force you to use federal exemptions or your prior state's.

 When Chapter 7 is the right move